TriforceGB/.dotfiles/README.md

 # Personal dotfiles
-This is all the dotfiles I used while working with linux. there just for personal use but if you want to use them thats ok I guess
+This is all the dotfiles I used while working with linux. there just for personal use with many of them using other people dot files as a base.
+Link to the orignals are found in each folder in the readme

 ## Requirements
 all these files are manage by stow which need to be downloaded using this command or Equivalent